 Healthy eating and being gluten-free does not have to be costly.
 Here are 12 tips that will help you make healthy delicious gluten-free meals for your family without breaking the bank.

-Focus on naturally gluten-free foods, this means avoiding processed specialty products.
-Most food that is not processed is naturally gluten-free.
+Focus on naturally gluten-free foods; this means avoiding processed specialty products.
+Most food that is not processed is naturally gluten-free

-Make your own snacks, such as energy bars, dips and cookies, these cost a fraction of the price when you make them from scratch.
+Make your snacks, such as energy bars, dips and cookies; these cost a fraction of the price when you make them from scratch.
 Set a day in the week and make them all at once.
 Most of the snacks, dips and cookies can be stored up to a week.
 Here are some idea

 Pasta, although gluten-free pasta tends to be a bit more, I recommend adding a side of vegetables, which not only will make a healthier meal but is also cost effective.
-Adding carrots, broccoli, squash or peas, or any in season vegetable is a good choice, just add your favourite sauce.
-Sometimes I toss my pasta with some garlic, parsley and olive oil which tastes delicious on it’s own and does not require too much sauce.
+Adding carrots, broccoli, squash or peas, or any in-season vegetable is a good choice, just add your favourite sauce.
+Sometimes I toss my pasta with some garlic, parsley and olive oil which tastes delicious on its own and does not require too much sauce.

-Make your own gluten-free stock.
-Store bought ones tend to be costly, all you need is some chicken or beef bones from your butcher, onions, carrots, celery and bay leaf, simmer for few hours then strain and you will have a tasty stock.
+Make your gluten-free stock.
+Store bought ones tend to be costly, all you need is some chicken or beef bones from your butcher, onions, carrots, celery and bay leaf, simmer for few hours then strain, and you will have a tasty stock.
 I freeze mine in small freezer bags and use as needed.
 I do not add salt or spices because it may affect the flavour of my recipe that I am making.

 One of the most cost-effective foods are potatoes, once again buy in bulk.
-You can make soups, stews, snacks, baked fries, shepherds pie just add some left over meat with peas and carrots and top with mashed potatoes, stuffed baked potatoes with leftovers just add some cheese on top and of course mashed potatoes, use yogurt and add some chopped green onions yum!
+You can make soups, stews, snacks, baked fries, shepherds pie just add some leftover meat with peas and carrots and top with mashed potatoes, stuffed baked potatoes with leftovers just add some cheese on top and of course mashed potatoes, use yogurt and add some chopped green onions yum!

 And lastly herbs and spices.
 I use these a lot because they add flavour to wholesome naturally gluten-free foods, there is no need to cover healthy foods with salty gravies or bad fats just add herbs and spices and splash of extra virgin olive oil.
-I grow my own basic herbs, which I highly recommend not only because of freshness but also because of cost.
+I grow my basic herbs, which I highly recommend not only because of freshness but also because of cost.
 Easy to grow herbs are oregano, chives, rosemary, parsley, thyme and mint.